-- Simplify the councillor experience by consolidating platforms and implement single-sign on where possible. - Introduce a paperless first approach to the issuing of committee agendas in line with our Working Paperless approach and sustainability goals.
+- Simplify the councillor experience by consolidating tools and implement single-sign-on where possible. - Continue with a 'paperless first' approach to the issuing of committee agendas, including Part II papers in line with our internal 'Working Paperless' approach and sustainability goals.